-The dress code requirements are consistent with professional standard expected in the Health care settings in this community.
+The dress code require community. ements are consisten t with professional standard expec ted in the Health ca are settings in this Parent Signature Date Student Signature

-Parent Signature

 Please return this from to instructor for inclusion in student records.

 General Safety Rules for the Laboratory and Clinical Setting